phil-arh/need-to-know/README.md

 # NeedToKnow

-*A role-based permissions management library*
+*A role-based CRUD permissions management library*

+**N.B.
+Currently very much a work in progress - use with great caution.**

 ## What is it?